fscm/ncoc/README.md

 without getting stuck in endless debates on how members should behave.
 Publicly shared projects should, by nature, be a welcoming and safe place.

+Everyone is expected to behave like an adult and therefore be capable of having adult discussions.

+Everyone contributions are accepted regardless of their level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
+It should not be important.
+It should not be asked.
+It simply does not matter.

+Everyone should be able to freely express their ideas without being offended by nor offend others.

 ## Usage

 Just copy the `CODE_OF_CONDUCT.md` file into the root directory of your